Feli-pollo/odin-recipes/README.md

 # odin-recipes
-The first practices for The Odin Project foundations course to become a developer.
+The first practice for The Odin Project foundations course to become a developer.
 It is a simple webpage about a recipebook.